 U.S. Press Freedom Tracker

-Freelance photojournalist sent cease-and-desist letter by San Diego police union
+Freelance photojournalist sent cease and desist letter by San Diego police union

 Incident Details